jonatas/devart-template/project_summary.md

 http://youtu.be/uCbjx_8tQNw

-## Hardware session
+## Hardware

-I'm working with a beaglebone black to work with the real motors and do it like the panel on the web.
+I'm working with a beaglebone black to work with the real motors and make the acceleration send commants to an external motor that will rotate the real mandalas from the web.